Nuclear power in China: 1950–1958

-In the Cold War, the initial motivation of developing nuclear power for Beijing was largely due to security purposes.
+In the Cold War, Beijing's initial motivation for developing nuclear power was largely driven by security concerns.
 Between 1950 and 1958, Chinese nuclear power construction heavily relied on cooperation with the USSR.
 The first initiative was launched with the establishment of the China-Soviet Union Nonferrous Metals and Rare Metals Corporation and the first central atomic research facility, the Institute of Atomic Energy of the Chinese Academy of Sciences in Beijing.
 In February 1955, a chemical separation plant for the production of weapons-grade U-235 and plutonium was created with Soviet aid in Xinjiang and in April the Changchun Institute of Atomic Energy was established.
-Several months later, on April 29, 1955, the Sino-Soviet Atomic Cooperation Treaty was signed.
+Several months later, on 29 April 1955, the Sino-Soviet Atomic Cooperation Treaty was signed.

 The China National Nuclear Corporation (CNNC) was also established in 1955.

-In addition to the cooperation with the USSR, China has started to learn nuclear technology by sending students to the USSR.
+In addition to cooperation with the USSR, China began to learn nuclear technology by sending students to the USSR.
 In December 1958, nuclear power development had become the top priority project in the Draft Twelve Year Plan for Development of Science and Technology.

 1959–1963

-The second phase is characterized by the aim of having completely self-sufficient in nuclear power development.
+The second phase was characterized by the goal of being completely self-sufficient in nuclear power development.
 In June 1959, the USSR officially ended any forms of nuclear aid to China, withdrawing Soviet technicians.
-China suffered but continued nuclear power development by massive research and input.
+China suffered but continued nuclear power development through massive research and input.
 In order to rapidly strengthen its atomic energy industry, the Central Committee decided that China must dedicate further resources exclusively to nuclear-related activities.
 Consequently, the Institute of Atomic Energy created branch institutes of research organizations in every province, major city, and autonomous region.
-By the end of 1963, China has built more than forty chemical separation plants for the extraction of uranium and thorium.
-In the year between 1961 and 1962, China accomplished significant achievements in nuclear development which consolidates future applications.
+By the end of 1963, China had built more than forty chemical separation plants for the extraction of uranium and thorium.
+In the year between 1961 and 1962, China accomplished significant achievements in nuclear development which consolidated future applications.
 From 1959 to 1963, a gaseous diffusion plant utilizing a large 300 MW reactor was under construction at Lanzhou.
 It was estimated that the Chinese invested over $1.5 billion in the construction of this plant.